VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Experiments

 \subsection{Misdiagnosis Analysis in Healthy Conditions}

 We also investigate the misdiagnosis of various models and ophthalmologists in the face of healthy fundus images.
-We use misdiagnosis rate and diagnostic relevance as evaluation indicators in this kind of scenario, where the misdiagnosis rate equals $1-diagnostic\ accuracy$, and diagnostic relevance remains as defined earlier.
 Since healthy samples often outnumber abnormal samples in the real clinical environment, which means it is important to evaluate the performance of the model and ophthalmologists on healthy samples.
-As shown in Figure \ref{ExtendedFig2}, the overall misdiagnosis rate of VisionUnite is the lowest with only 8.33\%, and its overall diagnostic relevance is 2.859.
-The ophthalmologists' performance is at the second place with a misdiagnosis rate of 11.54\% and a diagnostic relevance of 2.519.
-GPT-4V and Gemini Pro perform worse, with misdiagnosis rates of 19.87\% and 42.95\%, respectively.
-It is worth noting that in the first round of diagnosis, VisionUnite performed much better than other models and is also better than ophthalmologists, with a misdiagnosis rate of only 3.85\% less than 15.38\% of ophthalmologists, and with p-value is 0.05 compared with ophthalmologists.
+As shown in Table \ref{ExtendedFig2}, the overall misdiagnosis rate of VisionUnite is the lowest with only 8.3\%, where the misdiagnosis rate equals $1-diagnostic\ accuracy$ and its overall diagnostic relevance is 2.859.
+In the first round of diagnosis, VisionUnite performed much better than other models and is also better than ophthalmologists, with a misdiagnosis rate of only 3.8\% less than 15.4\% of ophthalmologists.
 The results indicate that VisionUnite can extract good representations of healthy fundus images, thereby achieving a lower misdiagnosis rate through superior reasoning ability.
-However, the performance of the model is not as good as that of ophthalmologists in the final round involving the interpretation of fundus images and providing further opinions, which also indicates that the explanatory ability of the model needs to be further strengthened.